A new lower bound for deterministic pop-stack-sorting: The pop-stop lemma and proof of Theorem

+If $k$ moves or is the center of a pivot during iteration $t-1$, then $k$ is in an increasing run with at least one of its neighbors in $\sigma_{t-1}$, thus $k$ cannot be the center of a pivot during iteration $t$, a contradiction.
+The only remaining possibility is that $k$ stops during iteration $t-1$. \end{proof}

-\begin{observation} If an element moved to the left during sort $t$, then during sort $t-1$ it either moved to the left as well, or it was in the interior of an increasing run.
+\begin{observation} If an element moves to the left during iteration $t$, $t \geq 2$, then during iteration $t-1$ it either moves to the left or stops.
 The corresponding statement for moving right also holds. \end{observation}

-\begin{proof} Suppose an element moved to the right or it pivoted during sort $t-1$.
-If it moved to the right, then it would have been the end of an increasing run in $\sigma_{t-1}$.
-If it was the center of a pivot in sort $t-1$, then it was in the interior of an increasing run in $\sigma_{t-1}$.
-In either case, since an element can only move left if it is the end of a decreasing run, it cannot move to the left during sort $t$.
-If it did not move to the right or pivot, then it moved the left or was in the interior of an increasing run. \end{proof}